GR Aetherwing | Official Handbook

 4.2 The "Badge" Rule

 Your conduct follows you.
-Whether you are driving the Aetherwing #13, a rental seat for another team, or a public lobby truck, you are an ambassador of this brand.
+Whether you are driving the GR Aetherwing #28, a rental seat for another team, or a public lobby truck, you are an ambassador of this brand.
 Reckless driving in any event is a liability to our sponsors and partners.

 4.3 Data Accountability